Eating Disorder Questions and Answers· What is anorexia?

 Eating disorder treatment centers provide four basic levels of care: inpatient, residential, day treatment and outpatient.
 Finding an eating disorder treatment center that suits your needs is one of the most important decisions anyone will make!
 Before you decide, check out these questions to ask before you choose a treatment center.

 Most eating disorder treatment programs include cognitive behavioral therapy and dialectical behavioral therapy, along with nutrition education, individualized meal plans and family therapy.
-At Mirasol, these well-established therapies are combined with proven alternative and experiential therapies including neurofeedback, adventure therapy, energy psychology and Oriental medicine.
+At Mirasol, these well-established therapies are combined with proven alternative and experiential therapies including neurofeedback, adventure therapy and energy psychology.

 The South Carolina Department of Mental Health estimates that 8 million Americans (seven million women and one million men) have an eating disorder.
 Eating disorder statistics provided by the National Eating Disorder Association are even higher, and indicate that 10 million American women suffer from eating disorders.